MatGarreau/MyTimer/README.md

 # MyTimer
-this is a very simple Android sample of how to use CountDownTimer that can be repeated many time.
+This is a very simple Android sample about how to use CountDownTimer that can be repeated many time.
 This sample works without using any thread.
 Hope it should be helpfull ;-)
+@+Mathieu